johnbedeir/Devops-Tools-Documentation/Terraform/README.md

 # This command is start building the infrastructure on the cloud
 terraform apply # It will first show your the plan then you have to type yes to build
 # OR
-terraform apply --auto-approve # To plan and apply changes without confirming
+terraform apply -auto-approve # To plan and apply changes without confirming
 ```

 ## 9. Connect to the created EC2 instence